forhadahmed/psh/README.md

 else:
    `touch Hello.py`
 ```
-This is purely for convenience - it replaces commands inside backticks with
+This is purely for convenience - it replaces bash commands inside backticks with
 `os.popen(...).read()` and `exec()`'s the resultant code.
-The output of commands
+The output of bash
-can be stored in a python variable and manipulated by all of python's magic!
+commands can be stored in python and manipulated by all of python's magic!